Update: Now with 100% more Nintendo Switch OLED Model and a new poll at the end. Enjoy!

 Next up, Nintendo produced the New Nintendo 3DS, a beautiful little system with faceplates, a C-stick (a ‘nub’, really), ‘ZL’ and ‘ZR’ buttons, much-improved viewing angles for the glasses-free stereoscopic 3D thanks to face tracking and – most importantly of all – Super Famicom-style coloured face buttons.
 Beautiful!
 Slightly larger than the original model, this is a lovely little machine.
 Of course, Nintendo also released an XL version (the only one available in North America for a time), but the standard New Nintendo 3DS arguably hit the sweetest spot of all these refreshes.

 No, the Switch Lite doesn’t 'switch' anymore and won’t play a handful of games out of the box without extra controllers.
 The ability to switch between docked and handheld mode may well be the ‘point’ of the hybrid console, but as we’ve seen with the 2DS, naming conventions shouldn’t stand in the way of a system for which there’s a market.
-As refreshes go, we would have liked to see that bezel around the screen reduced, but otherwise Switch Lite seems to be a fine addition to a long line of hardware refreshes, and no doubt we’ll be adding it to our collection of Nintendo consoles before long.
+As refreshes go, we would have liked to see that bezel around the screen reduced, but otherwise Switch Lite is a fine addition to a long line of hardware refreshes, but not the last in the Switch lineage...

 We would ask which you liked the least, but the Wii Mini is the only correct answer.
 If for some reason you loved that abomination, though, feel free to sound off in the comments and otherwise let us know which of these you invested in and why they give you the warm fuzzies.